danielsu/ds-angular-nested-json-to-table/README.md

 **demo**

+Take a look at the [Video Demo on YouTube](https://www.youtube.com/watch?v=bgkKO4IwE54)

-See the simple demo app in 'demo' directory.
+or inspect the simple demo app in 'demo' directory

+or see the images below

 Example Data: Array of shopping with nested articles lists